ErikSchierboom/clientsideglobalization/README.md

-jqueryglobalization
+jQuery globalization
 ===================

-A small demo application that shows how to globalize jQuery (and jQuery UI)
+A small demo application that shows how to globalize jQuery (and jQuery UI).